 Additional security measures will be in place to ensure the safety and security of those in attendance.
 Anyone attending events on the West Front of the U.S. Capitol must adhere to security screening procedures before entering the event site.
 This will include an administrative search of all bags, coolers, backpacks and closed containers.

-For this event, food items and lawn/beach chairs that sit low to the ground are permitted.
+For this event, food items and beach/camp chairs that sit low to the ground are permitted.
 Guests are encouraged to bring their own supply of water.

 The following items are prohibited.
 (Other items also may be prohibited at discretion of security screeners.)

-- Umbrellas larger 36” in diameter (those smaller than 36” will be allowed)
+Umbrellas larger 36” in diameter (Umbrellas smaller than 36" will be allowed.)